buttonsrtoys/gen_keys/README.md

 ## Now build the .keys.dart file!

-To generate the key files, run `pub run build runner build`.
+Execute `pub run build runner build` to generate your `my_widget.keys.dart` file which has your new keys class:

     class MyWidgetKeys {
       static const String _prefix = '__MyWidgetKeys__';